Yes, I already have a Blueberry Macaron recipe on my blog. But today I present to you its sibling: Blueberry Macarons with jam filling.

 - Let the macarons cool down before proceeding with the filling.

-- Mix blueberries, maple syrup (or sweetener) and lemon juice in a small pot.
+Mix the blueberries, maple syrup (or sweetener) and lemon juice in a small pot.
 Bring to a boil over medium heat, cook, stirring, for about 5 minutes.
 Use the spoon to break up the blueberries as you stir.

 - Mix cornstarch and cold water in a small bowl.